auth0/express-openid-connect/README.md

 });
 ```

-- Every route after the `auth()` middleware (ie: the home page) requires authentication.
+- Every route after the `auth()` requires authentication.
 - If a user try to access a resource without being authenticated, the application will trigger the authentication process.
 After completion the user is redirected back to the resource.
 - The application also gets a `GET /login` and `GET /logout` route for easy linking.

-This application needs the following environment variables:
+This application needs the following environment variables to work:

 -  `ISSUER_BASE_URL`: The url of the issuer.
 -  `CLIENT_ID`: The client id of the application.